andrey-minaev/Academic_site/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD Candidate in the Department of Economics at University of North Carolina at Chapel Hill.
+I am a PhD Candidate in Economics at the University of North Carolina at Chapel Hill.

 My research area is Industrial Organization, mainly the big tech industry, with a focus on consumer search, platforms and ranking mechanisms.

-I am on the job market in 2020-2021 and will be available for interviews at the 2021 ASSA meetings and at the 2021 EJM meeting.
+I am on the job market in 2020-2021 and will be available for interviews at the 2021 ASSA meeting and at the 2021 EJM meeting.